This blog has been updated for 2023

-If you’re regularly missing customer calls or chasing up on messages, it might be time for a virtual receptionist to help you handle customer enquiries when they call before you start to see the negative results.
+If you’re regularly missing customer calls or chasing up on messages, it might be time for an answering service to help you handle customer enquiries when they call before you start to see the negative results.

 You’re struggling to keep your diary in order